forgotten-pillar/fp-notes/content/doctrine/creation/let-us-create.md

 > [!TODO]
-> Get all Bible verses about Creation
+> Get all Bible verses about Creation, and Ms236-1902.4